Shūmei Ōkawa: Tokyo War Crimes Tribunal

-After World War II, the Allies prosecuted Ōkawa as a class-A war criminal.
+In the Tokyo tribunal after the end of World War II, Ōkawa was prosecuted as a class-A war criminal based on his role as an ideologue.
 Of the twenty-eight people indicted with this charge, he was the only one not a military officer or government official.
-The Allies described him to the press as the "Japanese Goebbels" and said he had long agitated for a war between Japan and the West.
-In pre-trial hearings, Ōkawa said that he had merely translated and commented on Vladimir Solovyov's geopolitical philosophy in 1924, and that in fact Pan-Asianism did not advocate for war.
+The Allies described him as the "Japanese Goebbels" and said he had long agitated for a war between Japan and the West.
+For example, in his 1924 book Asia, Europe, and Japan, he had predicted an inevitable war to be fought between Eastern and Western civilizations, with Japan and the United States as the respective leaders, and discussed what he later described as "the sublime mission of Japan in the coming world war".
+In pre-trial hearings, Ōkawa said that his 1924 writings were merely a translation and commentary on Vladimir Solovyov's geopolitical philosophy, and "did not necessarily constitute a plan for a Japanese attack."

 During the trial, Ōkawa behaved erratically, including dressing in pajamas, sitting barefoot, and slapping the head of former prime minister Hideki Tōjō while shouting in German "Inder!
 Kommen Sie!"
-(Come, Indian!). Ōkawa maintained since the beginning of the trial that the court was a farce and not even worthy of being called a legal court.
-He also at one point shouted "This is act one of the comedy!".
+(Come, Indian!).
+He also at one point shouted "This is act one of the comedy!"
 U.S. Army psychiatrist Daniel Jaffe examined him and reported that he was unfit to stand trial.
 The presiding judge Sir William Webb concluded that he was mentally ill and dropped the case against him.
-Some believed that he was feigning madness.
-Of the remaining defendants, seven were hanged and the rest imprisoned.
+Some thought he was feigning madness.
+Because of the diagnosis, he was able to avoid potentially sharing the fate of the other defendants, of whom seven were hanged and the rest imprisoned. Ōkawa's writings were used by the prosecution and the final verdict as evidence for the crime of conspiracy to commit aggression.

-After the war
+Post war

 Ōkawa was transferred from jail to a US Army hospital in Japan, which confirmed his mental illness caused by syphilis.
-Later, he was transferred to Tokyo Metropolitan Matsuzawa Hospital, a mental hospital, where he completed the third Japanese translation of the entire Quran.
+Later, he was transferred to Tokyo Metropolitan Matsuzawa Hospital, a mental hospital, where he completed the third Japanese translation of the Quran.
 He was released from hospital in 1948, shortly after the end of the trial.
-He spent the final years of his life writing a memoir, Anraku no Mon, reflecting on how he found peace in the mental hospital.
+He spent the final years of his life writing a memoir, Anraku no Mon.

-In October 1957, Prime Minister of India Jawaharlal Nehru requested an audience with him during a brief visit to Japan.
-The invitation was hand-delivered to Ōkawa's house by an Indian Embassy official, who found that Ōkawa was already on his deathbed and was unable to leave the house.
+In October 1957, Prime Minister of India Jawaharlal Nehru requested to meet with him during a brief visit to Japan.
+The invitation was delivered to Ōkawa's house by an Indian Embassy official, who found that Ōkawa was already on his deathbed and was unable to leave the house.
 He died on 24 December 1957.